Customer Service Training Programs for Clubs and Venues

 If quizzed on whether they’d rather receive a noise complaint in person or via liquor licensing, ten of out ten venue managers would acknowledge that they’d prefer to receive the complaint first-hand.
 The same should go for customer service complaints.

 Rather than a patron ranting on their own Facebook page about a negative experience, it would be preferable to receive a complaint on your own Facebook page/social channel so that you have the opportunity to resolve it.

-Similarly, venues can’t control their TripAdvisor or Facebook rating, but a complaint received on their own channels at least gives venues the chance to respond and resolve.
-Better still, a manager who is visible and accessible to patrons, who takes calls and who provides their email address to the punters, or better still in person in the venue, will receive complaints firsthand and be able to defuse the situation.
-All of this, of course hinges on managers having the skills and training to resolve complaints effectively.
+Similarly, venues can’t control their TripAdvisor or Facebook rating, but a complaint received on their own channels at least gives venues the chance to respond to and resolve an issues.
+Better still, a manager who is visible and accessible to patrons, who takes calls and who provides their email address to the punters, or is available in person in the venue, will receive complaints firsthand and be able to better defuse the situation.
+All of this hinges on managers having the skills and training to resolve complaints effectively.

 With customer service scattered across an increasingly diverse number of channels, it’s inevitable that regular updating of skills and knowledge is required to maintain a consistently high level of customer service across all formats.

 In a perfect world, we’d deliver customer service so consistently that complaints would be few and far between.
 Venues can only achieve this by focusing on people, processes and investment in their physical facilities.The reality is, we need to seek out and encourage feedback, positive and negative, so that we can reward staff, improve service and control the negative impacts on revenue and reputation.
 This is particularly true during a renovation period when disruption to the business is obviously greater.